Parent Tours – Reception and Nursery 2021 (and in year admissions)

 We know parents and carers are a child’s first and most important teacher.
 At Wormholt Park Primary School, we promote strong partnerships with parents/ carers and the wider community.
 Our parents/carers are welcome to be actively involved in their children’s learning in school and are able to share learning experiences through ‘Stay and Play’ sessions, Mystery Reader opportunities, Home Learning Club and Parent Workshops.
 We value involvement and any contributions to judgements about children’s learning that parents and carers can give us.
 We use this information to support our assessments and share information about what children need to do next to progress in their learning and development.

 In our EYFS, we are committed to providing a broad, balanced and appropriately differentiated curriculum.
 Our incredible indoor and outdoor learning environments facilitate child-initiated play alongside adult led tasks.
 We provide children with carefully planned opportunities, which allow them to explore, create and learn through exciting, stimulating, interactive and accessible resources.
-The framework ‘Development Matters in the EYFS’ was produced by Early Education with support from the Department for Education.
+The framework ‘Development Matters’ was produced by Dr Julian Grenier with support from the Department for Education.
 We use this framework when carrying out observations, for assessment purposes, planning and to implement the requirements of the Statutory Framework for the EYFS.

 The framework is underpinned by the three Characteristics of Effective Learning: